Where Do We Start?

-- First, read through and view the resources availlable on our Community Gardens pages.
+- First, read through and view the resources available on our Community Gardens pages.

 - Next, contact your local community association.

-- Each year the City of Calgary Waste and Recycling Services makes some green bin program compost available to community gardens.
+- Each year The City of Calgary Waste and Recycling Services makes some green bin program compost available to community gardens.
 You must load and transport the compost yourselves after getting an appointment.
-If your community garden would like to access some of this compost, contact 311 and request an application.
+Visit the Compost for Community Gardens page for more information.

 If you are interested in starting a school food garden you will find the following sources helpful:

 - A Guide to Growing School Gardens from Alberta Agriculture

 - Province of Alberta Ag Education: School Gardens and Horticulture resources

 If you are interested in having a fruit orchard as part of your community garden, contact your Calgary Parks Community Strategist for information.
 The contact information is listed in point 4 above.

 Alberta Health Services has a handbook for community groups interested in starting a community garden:

 - Community Gardens Handbook—How to Start and Maintain a Garden: A Guide for Community Groups in Alberta